Conference Room Acoustics

 Installing Acoustic Panels can instantly transform the acoustics of your conference room.
 These soft, acoustically absorptive surfaces with help to absorb sound before it has a chance to bounce throughout your conference room.
 When treating the walls, it’s a good idea to place panels near face level to effectively absorb vocal sound.
 For the best results, start by covering roughly 15% of the walls using Acoustic Panels, and work up from here as needed.
-To effectively absorb sound, panels should be placed near face level throughout a conference room.

 If wall treatment isn’t an option, ceiling treatment can help eliminate these annoying sound issues.
 In conference rooms with high ceilings, suspended absorption options like Acoustic Clouds or Acoustic Baffles will help to reduce echo and lower the acoustic ceiling of a conference room, while flush-mounted ceiling options like Acoustic Ceiling Tiles allow your sound absorption to blend into your space.

 Keep Sound In